 Dates

-The 2023 Women’s Stuttgart Open tennis tournament will take place from the 17th to the 23rd of April 2023.
+The 2023 WTA Stuttgart Open (also known as the Porsche Tennis Grand Prix) tennis tournament took place from the 17th to the 23rd of April 2023.

-In 2023, the tournament will be held in the same week as WTA 250 tournament in Istanbul and the ATP tournaments in Barcelona, Banja Luka, and Munich.
+The 2023 tournament was held in the same week as the ATP tournaments in Barcelona, Banja Luka, and Munich.

 Tickets

-Tickets for the 2023 tournament are now on sale through the tournament’s official website, with ticket prices starting at €15.
+Tickets for the 2023 WTA tournament in Stuttgart were sold through the tournament’s official website, with ticket prices starting at €15.

 Players